araval/words-and-identity/README.md

-# What Your Words Say
+# What Our Words Say

 Consider the most frequently words used by different classes of people on their twitter:
 <p>